bpaskin/JavaExamples/README.md

 # Log4J2 #
 Example with Log4J and Liberty.
 I prefer JUL (Java Native Logging) as it does not need any additional classes.

+# SpringbootWebLiberty #
+Sample creating a war from Springboot and Liberty and packaging it without the extraneous libraries to run as a standalone app.